Waldorf University

 Waldorf University is a private for-profit university in Forest City, Iowa.
 It was founded in 1903 and associated with the Evangelical Lutheran Church in America and its predecessors.
-In 2010, it was sold to Columbia Southern University and became a for-profit institution; 12 years later, ownership was transferred to the Waldorf Lutheran College Foundation.
+In 2010, it was sold to Columbia Southern University and became a for-profit institution; twelve years later, on January 1, 2022, ownership was transferred to the Waldorf Lutheran College Foundation.

 History

 Waldorf University, founded in 1903 as Waldorf College, was a result of "The Great Hotel War of Forest City", a competitive battle between Forest City's two upper-class hotels, which were built at the same time.
 The result was the Waldorf Hotel being left vacant after only four months of operation.
 The vacant hotel provided an opportunity for Rev. C.S.
 Salveson to create a Christian college.
 Waldorf started out as an academy and business college, not just a preparatory program for future pastors.
 From its earliest days, Waldorf viewed education sponsored by the church as essential for success in society.

 Since 1920, Waldorf's curriculum has evolved to reflect a liberal arts emphasis.
-Today almost all Waldorf students intend to earn a bachelor's degree.
+Today, almost all Waldorf students intend to earn a bachelor's degree.
 In the spring of 1994, Waldorf College was accredited by the North Central Association of Colleges and Schools.

 In January 2010, the Evangelical Lutheran Church in America sold the college to a subsidiary of Columbia Southern University and it became a for-profit institution.
 Waldorf College became Waldorf University in March 2016.
 In 2022, the ownership of the college was transferred to the Waldorf Lutheran College Foundation and the university began the process of returning to nonprofit status.
+As of July 2025, the university's accreditor classified the university as "non-profit" and news reports indicated that the U.S. Department of Education approved the change the department's official database of institutional information still classified the university as "for-profit".

+Presidents

+Waldorf has had the following presidents: